 When reading Mother Teresa's biography one day, I remember pausing and slowly digesting her words "love begins at home".
 It was that moment that I didn't need to do something monumental to make the world a better place.
 Just needed to act with great love.To do small things with great love.
 Right here where I stand.

 And so... though we do donate internationally, and do donate to some organizations, most our focus is on going out there and doing small things in our own community.
-Even though we only have six employees, the warm spirited and fun loving Linda Dunn exclusively devotes her time to organizing and creating opportunities to collaborate and give back.
+Even though we are a small team, we intentionally devote a portion of our time to organizing and creating opportunities to collaborate and give back.
 If you are part of Boba you must volunteer and participate in this outreach.
 So far no complaints.
 It seems that everyone from the team comes back bursting with stories, gratitude and love.